eafflu/runtime/README.md

 }
 ```

-Introduce two parameters `x` and `y` into your function and the
+Introduce two parameters `x` and `y` into your function

 ```js
 function createEnemy(x,y) {
 ```

-and then use `x` and `y` in your function body to place the enemy in those locations.
+Then use `x` and `y` in your function body to place the enemy in those locations.

 You can now call the `createEnemy()` function multiple times to make many enemies.